input-output-hk/cardano-tutorials/pioneers-testnet/pioneers-exercise-5.md

 3. Register the pool online.
     Registration is done by submitting a transaction that contains the pool registration certificate.
-    You can include the pledge delegation certificate in the same transaction.
+    You can include the pledge delegation certificate in the same transaction. ( Note that the certificates order matters : you    must add the pool registration certificate first then the pledge delegation certificate. )

     In addition to the usual transaction fees, you will also have to pay the pool deposit (specified in the genesis file) in that transaction.